Get ready to experience the epic adventure journey to the world’s most popular trekking destination- the Everest Base Camp.

 Our tour agency will be waiting at Kathmandu’s domestic airport to escort you to the hotel where you can relax.
 If you are not feeling tired, you can explore the streets of Thamel in the evening.
 Thamel is known to have excellent nightlife too.

-Today is the end of the remarkable day.
-We will drop you off at Tribhuvan International Airport, 3-hours before your scheduled flight.
+Today is the end of an unforgettable day.
+We will drop you off at Tribhuvan International Airport 3-hours before your scheduled flight.

 There are two base camps on Mount Everest: the South Base Camp in Nepal and the North Base Camp in Tibet, China.